nigelperis/pompeichurch-website/README.md

 ## Key Features

 🙌🕊️📅⏰🏠 With comprehensive information about the church since its inception, we aim to share current affairs through a dedicated events webpage and offer heartfelt tributes to parishioners who have departed for their heavenly abode.
-Mass Timings helps one to plan thier spiritual journey effortlessly.
+Mass Timings helps one to plan their spiritual journey effortlessly.
 Sections for Wards, Associations, Halls, Convents, and Institutions and much more!

-## Highlights That Set us Apart
+## Highlights That Set Us Apart

-✨ Bilingual Support (Konkani and English)<br>
+✨ Bilingual Support (Konkani and English)
-✨ Prayer Corner <br>
+✨ Prayer Corner
-✨ Upcoming Events <br>
+✨ Upcoming Events
-✨ Rich Gallery <br>
+✨ Rich Gallery
-✨ Social Media Integration <br>
+✨ Social Media Integration

 ## 🚀 Getting Started

-<i>To get [pompeichurch.in](https://pompeichurch.in/) on your local machine follow the steps given below :</i>
+*To get [pompeichurch.in](https://pompeichurch.in/) on your local machine follow the steps given below :*

 ### 1. Clone the Repository